Email Marketing

 Optimizing your email signature design with a beautiful photo of yourself can boost your marketing and sales performance because it helps to create a personal connection with the recipient.
 Nevertheless, you must ensure the image you use is as professional as possible.

-A good rule of thumb is to have someone take you a photo while smiling and when dressed professionally.
+A good rule of thumb is to use a professionally taken photo where you’re smiling and dressed appropriately.
 Don’t use selfies in this case.

 Get Social

 Social media offers a great opportunity for your email recipients to connect with you or your brand.
-Use your email signature to build a lasting business relationship by adding social media icons for your LinkedIn profiles, Instagram, Facebook, etc.
+One of the social media marketing tactics you can adopt is to use your email signature to drive traffic to your social media accounts by adding icons for your LinkedIn profiles, Instagram, Facebook, etc.

 The good thing is that most email signature tools and email clients allow users to add social media icons to their signature lines.